h0nt3d/UTrack/README.md

 `npm install bcrypt` to install bycrpyt

 ## Frontend
-Inside the frontend Directory, run
+Inside the frontend Directory, run <br>
 `npm install react-scripts` to install the react scripts

 ## Launching React on port 3000